-Ma is a longtime veteran of folk and bluegrass music.
+Ma Crow is a longtime veteran of folk and bluegrass music.
 She won a CAMMY in 1999.
 She has recorded with various artists including Harold Kennedy, Roger Yeardly, the Flock, and Plow on Boy.
 She was a featured guest with the Cincinnati Women’s Choir “MUSE”, a member of the Irish Ramblers, Mid-Life Crisis Ramblers, M.C.
 Blue, Chicken Deluxe, Friends of the Family, and Katie Laur’s All-Girl Bluegrass band.
 She played for many years with the well known Cincinnati band Ma Crow and the Flock and also formed her own bands, Ma Crow and the Medicine Show and also the Motherpluckers (nominees for a Cincinnati Entertainment Award).
 Performances include the Ohio State Fair, Tall Stacks, the Appalachian Festival, the Wool Festival, Queen City Balladeers summer concerts, Taste of Cincinnati, Richwood Bluegrass Festival, and live radio shows at WNKU in Northern KY; WYSO in Yellow Springs, OH; WPFB in Middletown, OH; WAIF in Cincinnati, OH; and WFPK in Louisville, KY.

-Trina has been playing banjo since 1988.
-She has performed and recorded with bands including the Appalachian Grass, Kentucky 31, Missy Werner and Next in Line, Katie Laur’s All-Girl Bluegrass band, Ma Crow and the Medicine Show, and the Motherpluckers.
+Trina Emig took her first banjo lesson straight out of high school and within 2 years was touring across the USA with Vernon McIntyre’s Appalachian Grass band.
+Although steeped in Bluegrass tradition, she is an accomplished musician who has developed her own style of banjo playing that makes the banjo sing.
+She has authored and published a Scruggs style banjo instructional book “Becoming Banjo Worthy.”
+Emig owns Boopie Recording Studios and had produced three albums for the Lady Slippers, receiving high accolades.
+You can also find Emig in the published book by Murphy Henry, “Pretty Good for a Girl” which is a history of women in Bluegrass music.
+Trina has also performed with Kentucky 31, Missy Werner and Next in Line, Katie Laur’s All-Girl Bluegrass band, Ma Crow and the Medicine Show, and the Motherpluckers.
 She also played drums and recorded with Dr. Twang and the Stainless Steel.
 She has made guest appearances with Bill Grant and Delia Bell in Hugo, OK and Xenia, OH as well as Women in Bluegrass at IBMA in Louisville, KY.
 Regional performances include Silver Dollar City in Branson, MO; Carter Fold, VA; and the Sandpiper Inn in Baltimore, MD.
 Local performances include Tall Stacks, Taste of Cincinnati, the Appalachian Festival, Arnold’s, Leo’s Coffeehouse, the Madison Theater, the Aronoff Center with the Cincinnati Women’s Choir “MUSE”, as well as live radio shows on WNKU in Northern KY.
 Trina has an instrumental CD available through the contact page of this website or digitally at CDBaby.
-Trina also has a banjo instruction book, titled Becoming Banjo Worthy available through the contact page of this website or through Trina’s website.
+Trina’s website.

 Ma Crow and the Lady Slippers at